 I know, you’d think I spoke French or something, or Italian or even German for güte sake.
 Well, I don’t.
 Regardless…I like to fancy myself throwing down with the best of those fields-of-herbs growing, stone chateau living, tea-from-a-bowl drinking, after dinner cheese eating woman … foreign terroir or no…cause I have pot, will travel.

-As I said somewhere before it’s rhubarb season and i have a lot of it. last year i was on a search to find some jammin’ recipes for rhubarb, and really, when that’s what i’m looking for, i never have to look any further than christine ferber’s mes confitures.
+As I said somewhere before it’s rhubarb season and I have a lot of it.
+Last year I was on a search to find some jammin’ recipes for rhubarb jam, and really, when that’s what I’m looking for, I never have to look any further than christine ferber’s mes confitures.
 Basically, just looking at the photos in that book is like eating a big ole’ piece of jamble pie, er, humble pie, er quiche…

-And made it better. i did! it’s true! (where’s martha when you need her?)
-Ok, i may be exaggerating…i made it different. with lavender instead of rosemary. so if new season lavender sprigs are hard for you to come by then try it with rosemary, it’s just as good!
+What I’m trying to say is that Mme Ferber can throw down when it’s time to jam.
+Even Martha pays her homage.
+So I took her recipe, and made it better.
+I did! it’s true! (where’s Martha when you need her?)
+Ok, I may be exaggerating…I made it different.
+With lavender instead of rosemary.
+So if new season lavender sprigs are hard for you to come by then try it with rosemary, it’s just as good!

 4 1/2 pounds rhubarb, stalks sliced lengthwise and then minced